 The lifetime allowance is the maximum amount a person can build up in pension savings without incurring a tax charge.
 The amount of the lifetime allowance fell on 6 April 2014 to £1.25 million.
+It will fall again on 6 April 2016 to £1 million.

 Where a person's pension savings exceed the lifetime allowance, a tax charge, known as the lifetime allowance charge, becomes payable.